hirak99/steam_deck_encryption/README.md

 readonly SCRIPT_DIR=$( cd -- "$( dirname -- "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )

-# # Optionally decrypt sd card with the same passowrd.
+# # Optionally decrypt sd card with the same password.
 # # You will need to write a script similar to this one.
 # $SCRIPT_DIR/mount_sd_games.sh $PASSFILE